McTavishLab/extensiphy/tutorial/suffix_tutorial.md

 ## Short read paired end file suffixes

-The files for paired end reads come in paris - usally signified by an R1 and R2 before the file extention.
+The files for paired end reads come in pairs - usally signified by an R1 and R2 before the file extention.

 e.g.